 2-3 tsp vegetable oil

-2 cups wood chips (apple, mesquite etc) soaked in water.
-We like to use young (green) branches from Red Alder trees which are plentiful on Salt Spring and were traditionally used by the First Nations People for smoking fish.
+2 cups wood chips (apple, mesquite or similar) soaked in water.
+We like to use young (green) branches from Red Alder trees which are plentiful on Salt Spring Island and were traditionally used by the First Nations People for smoking fish.

 Pre-heat the BBQ to medium heat.
 Place roast on the grill and cook about 5 minutes per side until all sides are nicely browned; 20 minutes in total.